mcuadros/dockership/documentation/scaffolding_strategies.md

 This document describes the different possibilities to define the scaffolding of applications to be used with Dockership.

-The easiest strategy for working with Dockership is to use self-contained repositiories: every repository to be deployed should contain his Dockerfile.
+The easiest strategy to working with Dockership is to use self-contained repositiories: every repository to be deployed should contain his Dockerfile.
 Alternatively, the Dockefiles of the different applications of a company can be centralized in a single repository.

 ## Self-contained Repositories

-This is the simplest way to work with Dockership: Just place a `Dockerfile` at the root of you repository.
+This is the simplest way to work with Dockership: Just place a `Dockerfile` at the root of your repository.
 (This is the default location, you can configure your own).

 In this example we deploy an AngularJS tool using [dockerfile/nginx](https://github.com/dockerfile/nginx), the container should retrieve the code through a git clone and execute all the required command to work properly.